JoelAlftberg/JoelAlftberg/README.md

 - **Electrical Engineering & Embedded Software Development** - Yrgo (Current)

 ## 💼 Professional Background
-I bring a solid foundation in **IT Infrastructure and Operations**, with hands-on experience in:
+I come from a backogrund  in **IT Infrastructure and Operations**, with hands-on experience in:

 ### Systems & Technologies
 - **Linux & Unix** - System administration and operations